Healthdirect Free Australian health advice you can count on.

 How is a head injury treated?

 Do not drive or operate machinery for at least 24 hours after a head injury.
-Drinking alcohol, taking sleeping pills or using drugs will make you feel much worse.
+Do not drink alcohol, take sleeping pills or drugs for at least 48 hours.
+They can make you feel worse and if your symptoms change, make it hard to tell if it is your brain injury getting worse or the substance affecting.

 If you are not sure, talk to your doctor.